Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You might also experience some anxiety when placed inside the MRI scanner, which is a small, narrow space.
-If you think you might be claustrophobic, be sure to inform your doctor of this in advance.
+If you think you might be claustrophobic, be sure to inform your healthcare provider of this in advance.
 You may be given a mild sedative to make being in the MRI scanner more bearable.

 Some potential risks of magnetic resonance angiography include: